r2devops/hub/README.md

 1. `ci_linter`
 This jobs use the [CI lint API](https://docs.gitlab.com/ee/api/lint.html) to validate the configuration of each jobs.yaml file.

-2. `job_structure`
-This job written in Python ensures every files respect the structure we want.
-It checks that every file has the right name, the right path and the right content.

-3. `job_customs`
-This job written in Python ensures every script of the jobs doesn't made modifications on the repository.
-It checks that every script doesn't use `git commit` or `git push`.

-4. `job_image_scan`
+1. `job_image_scan`
-Runs only on the default branch.
-And uses some cache for the images.
+Runs only on merge request.
-This job uses [trivy](https://aquasecurity.github.io/trivy/) to scan all images used in the jobs.
+This job uses [trivy](https://aquasecurity.github.io/trivy/) to scan images listed in template files that have been modified.
 It checks that the image doesn't have any vulnerability.

-5. `code_spell`
+1. `code_spell`
 This job uses codespell to check the spelling of the code.
 It checks that the code doesn't have any spelling mistake.

-6. `links_checker`
+1. `links_checker`
 This job ensures all links are valid in the documentation.

 #### merge_test & scheduled pipeline

 A scheduled pipeline is triggered at 8 pm each day to launch a full antivirus scan on each jobs.
-This pipeline triggers 3 jobs :
+This pipeline triggers 4 jobs :

 1. `refresh_job_av_database`
 Refresh antivirus definition's with `freshclam` command.
 See the [english documentation(https://help.ubuntu.com/community/ClamAV)(english) or [french documentation](https://doc.ubuntu-fr.org/clamav) for more information.